geier/pycarddav/doc/usage.rst

 *pycarddav* can be configured to use different CardDAV accounts, see the example config for details.
-An account can be specified with *-a account_name* with all three utilies.
+An account can be specified with *-a account_name* with all three utilities.
 If no account is chosen all searching and syncing actions will use all configured accounts, while on adding cards the first configured account will be used.